Shannon, County Clare: Education

 Shannon town has six primary schools: St. Tola's, St John's, St Senan's, Gaelscoil Donnacha Rua, St. Conaire's (largest primary school) and St. Aidan's, including a Gaelscoil (Gaelscoil Donncha Rua) and a school under the patronage of Church of Ireland (St. Johns NS).

 There are two second-level education institutes in the town, St. Patrick's Comprehensive School and St. Caimin's Community School.
 St. Patrick's Comprehensive School opened in 1966 as Ireland's first comprehensive school.
-It has been serving the town since and is due an extension to increase its capacity to over 900 pupils.
+It has been serving the town since and has been extended since 2016 to increase its capacity to over 900 pupils.

 There is one third level institution in Shannon: the Shannon College of Hotel Management, which opened in 1951.
-Since 2015 it has been an official college of the National University of Ireland, Galway.
+Since 2015 it has been an official college of the University of Galway.

+Community Facilities

+Shannon supports a broad range of community, sporting, cultural, and social facilities serving its population of approximately 10,000 people.

+Sports and leisure

+Shannon Swimming and Leisure Centre

+The Shannon Swimming and Leisure Centre, located at Bóthar Linne, Tullyglass, is the primary sports and fitness facility in the town.
+Established in 1975, it celebrated its fiftieth anniversary in 2025.
+Facilities include a 25-metre indoor swimming pool, sauna and steam room, cardio and resistance fitness suite, strength and conditioning gym, three large sports halls, an indoor climbing wall, two FIFA-rated all-weather astroturf pitches, a skate park, the Tír na nÓg children's playground, and a café.
+The centre offers swimming lessons, fitness classes, summer camps, and school tours, and its halls are available for hire by community groups and sports clubs.

+Wolfe Tones na Sionna GAA Club

+Wolfe Tones na Sionna CLG was founded in 1967 as Shannon's first GAA club, initially under the name Shannon Airport GAA and Athletic Club.
+The first games were played in an open field at Ballymurtagh; in 1972, permanent grounds, a clubhouse, a function hall, and dressing rooms were opened, quickly establishing the club as a central social hub for the rapidly growing town.
+The club operates under the one-club model, fielding teams in hurling, football, camogie, and ladies football across all age groups.
+The club reached the All-Ireland Senior Club Hurling Championship final in 1997.